kafajin/PigDiceGame/README.md

 This project is licensed under the [MIT License](LICENSE).

 Enjoy the game, and may the dice roll ever in your favor!

+### Important note for the MAKEFILE commands.
+Please use : make -f Makefile (.....) instead of using: make (......) as it didn't work with us using just make